 There are ways to keep from developing periodontitis if you already have diabetes.
 Keeping careful track of your blood sugar can make periodontitis less likely since that is what makes your gums more prone to infection and raises the glucose levels in your saliva.
 Keeping your teeth clean with a healthy oral routine will also help prevent periodontitis.

 How You Can Prevent Diabetes

 If you have periodontitis and are concerned about that leading to diabetes, you should make an appointment at any of our offices for a deep cleaning, and work on developing a healthy oral routine.
 Brushing and flossing daily and after every meal will reduce the effect that periodontitis has on your blood sugar levels.
 In addition, eating foods that contain less sugar will also support your teeth and blood sugar levels.

 Your oral health is very closely tied to your overall health and vice versa.
 If you suffer from periodontitis, you are more likely to develop diabetes, and if you have diabetes, you are more likely to develop periodontitis.
 Developing a healthy oral routine and seeing any of our dentists regularly for teeth cleanings won’t just prevent problems with your teeth and gums, but can also help you live an overall healthier life.

 Schedule An Appointment With Our Jersey Shore Dentists

 If you think that you may be at risk for periodontitis, our experienced dentists can help.
 We are experts in restorative dentistry, cosmetic dentistry, and general dentistry.
-Schedule an appointment today at one of our two dental offices: Century Dental in Jackson or Seaview Dental in Eatontown.
+Schedule an appointment today at one of our three dental offices: Century Dental in Jackson, Seaview Dental in Eatontown, or Seaview Dental Stafford in Manahawkin.
 If you live near the Jersey Shore, we have a convenient location for you.
 Make an appointment today.